Intoware/workfloplus-docs/docs/graphql-primer.md

 `https://gateway.workfloplus.com/api/query/v2/graph`

-*Note, you will need to authenticate this request using one of the supports [access key formats](getting-access)*
+*Note, you will need to authenticate this request using one of the supported [access key formats](getting-access)*

-For a more detailed explanation, see [GraphQL.org - Serving over HTTP](https://graphql.org/learn/serving-over-http/).
+For a more detailed explanation, see [GraphQL.org - Serving over HTTP](https://graphql.org/learn/serving-over-http/){:target="_blank"}.

 **GET Request**